yurt-page/docs/alternatives.md

 In fact the Yurt should be the same Self-hosting Solution but with a few differences:
 1. Focus on small size and power efficiency.
-   * So any PHP, NodeJS, Golang, Python based solution won't work for us.
+   * So any PHP, Node.js, Golang, Python based solution won't work for us.
 We need to use what the OpenWrt use e.g. plain C, Lua, Shell and recently Ucode which is JS dialect.
    * Apps that we use should be also small
    * Yeah, and we can't use Docker
 2. Instead of a nice looking or good UX we have to use "simple" e.g. ugly but more error-prone design.
 For example use text instead of icons, don't use animation.